eating-coleslaw/squittal.ScrimPlanetmans/README.md

 3. On the following screen, select the LocalDb package and note the download location.
 Click Download.

 4. __Find the download location and run SqlLocalDb.exe.__ Go through it with all of the default options.

+Windows 7 & Windows 8.1 installation:

+1. Navigate to the Microsoft SQL Server 2014 Express download page [here]([Microsoft® SQL Server® 2014 Express](https://www.microsoft.com/en-US/download/details.aspx?id=42299) "Microsoft SQL Server 2014 Express download page") and cick the Download button.

+2. Select `LocalDB 64BIT\SqlLocalDB.msi` or `LocalDB 32BIT\SqlLocalDB.msi` (64BIT for 64-bit OS, 32BIT for 32-bit OS), then click Next to start the download.

+3. __Find the download location and run SqlLocalDb.exe.__ Go through it with all of the default options.

 ### Daybreak Games Service ID